---

 [Why Investors Care About Your Metrics](#why-investors-care-about-your-metrics)

-How Investors Use Metrics to Evaluate Startups
+[How Investors Use Key Business Metrics for Startups](#how-investors-use-key-business-metrics-for-startups)

 [Inside Investor Psychology: What Drives Their Decisions](#inside-investor-psychology-what-drives-their-decisions)